and solar-powered cargo trailers

 3. a) ...
 Pedal gear shift

-The pedal is attached to a sliding sleeve which can be moved along the outer 2/3 of the lever arm.
+For this purpose, the pedal is screwed to a sliding sleeve which can be moved along the outer 2/3 of the lever arm.

-There is a shaft relief coupling between the lever arm and the sliding sleeve.
-Bow springs installed opposite it press a selected gear against the clutch relief and thus prevent the pedals
+Lateral, there is a shaft relief coupling between the lever arm and the sliding sleeve.
+A selected gear is pressed against the clutch relief by a curved leaf spring installed opposite it.
+This prevents the pedals from shifting unintentionally.

-To change gears, the instep of the feet presses sideways outwards; for this purpose, there is a short nose on the outside of the pedals.
+To change gears, the instep of the feet presses outwards sideways; for this purpose, there is a short nose on the outside of the pedals.
+The leg now freely selects the optimal gear.

 Finding the desired gear ratio is easy to practise and become independent.

 * The device has a total weight of only approx. 350 g.
-There is no need for a number of individual parts, the crown set and the cables of a rear derailleur or hub gear.
+It eliminates the need for a number of individual parts - sprocket set, gear lever and cables - as well as the complete derailleur (derailleur) or the entire hub gear.

-* It still offers the exchangeability of a defective freewheel or bottom bracket bearing.
+* It also offers the possibility of replacing a defective freewheel or bottom bracket bearing.

-* Retrofit kits would probably be a sales hit as they fit all standardised
+* Retrofit kits (optionally with step rocker) would probably be an instant sales hit, as they fit all 4-sided bottom bracket axles.

-For single tours, the second pedals and the second saddle can simply stay at home.
+For single rides, the second pedals and second saddle are simply left at home.

-This opens up the development and market consolidation to a creative lightweight tandem single-bike!
+This version opens up the development & market proofing of a creative lightweight tandem/single bike!

-The outfit would remain the concrete design result of the respective bicycle manufacturer.
+The fram-outfit would remain the concrete design result of the respective bicycle manufacturer.

 5.)
 In heat and rain